eclipse-sumo/sumo/docs/web/docs/Simulation/Taxi.md

 - greedy: Assigns taxis to customers in the order of their reservations.
 The closest taxi (in terms of travel time) is assigned.
-If the reservation date is too far in the future, the customr is postponed
+If the reservation date is too far in the future, the customer is postponed.

 - greedyClosest: For each available taxi, the closest customer (in terms of travel time) is assigned.
-If the reservation date is too far in the future, the customr is postponed.
+If the reservation date is too far in the future, the customer is postponed.

 !!! note
     User-contributed dispatch algorithms are welcome.